CgnRLAgent/cog_ml_tasks/gym_cog_ml_tasks/envs/ax_tasks/ax_12_cpt_env.md

 # # custom params
 # env = gym.make('12AX_CPT-v0', size=800, prob_target=0.5)
 # Due to the randomness, the actual size could be either 800 or 801.
 Default size is 1000.
+# other optional parameter you can change is the probability of 1 or 2 generated in sequence and it should be small.
+# e.g: env = gym.make('12AX_CPT-v0', size=800, prob_target=0.5,probability= 0.2)
 ```